 Employment Law

-Los Angeles Race Discrimination Attorneys
+Los Angeles Workplace Race Discrimination Attorneys

 Clients Owe Us Nothing Until We Win

 Have you faced injustice at the workplace simply due to how you look or the color of your skin?
-Here at King & Siegel LLP, our Los Angeles race discrimination lawyers are determined to offer all of our clients the attention and aggressive support they deserve in fighting against racial discrimination at their jobs.
-According to federal and California laws, particularly the 1964 Civil Rights Act and the Fair Employment and Housing Act, no employer is allowed to make prejudiced decisions against employees or job applicants based on race or ethnicity.
-This includes decisions in hiring, promotion, benefits, salary and wages, or termination.
+Here at King & Siegel LLP, our Los Angeles race discrimination lawyers are determined to offer all of our clients the attention and aggressive support they deserve when fighting against racial discrimination at their jobs.

-The law also bans any discrimination, behavior, or negative attitudes that are based on stereotypical assumptions about a person’s abilities, talents, traits, or nature, simply on account of their race, ancestry, culture, language, birthplace, or even their names that come with certain national associations.
+Prohibited discrimination law also bans any discrimination, behavior, or negative attitudes that are based on stereotypical assumptions about a person’s abilities, talents, traits, or nature, simply on account of their race, ancestry, culture, language, birthplace, or even their names that come with certain national associations.
 Critically, the law allows for claims even where there is no discriminatory intent, but an employer’s actions result in a disparate (i.e., unequal) treatment of groups of employees who are of a different race or ethnicity.

 Reach out to us for powerful protection against such discrimination or if your employee rights have been violated in another manner.